-Admittedly, I do tend to drive like a grandma on gravel and corrugated dirt roads because I know it’s easy to lose control on roads like that, so I was probably averaging 30 mph.
+Admittedly, I do tend to drive like a grandma on gravel and corrugated dirt roads because I know it’s easy to lose control on roads like that.
+I was probably averaging 30 mph if I’m being honest.
 It took me about 2 hours each way.

 The drive is gorgeous, with plenty of worthy slot canyons to stop at and the hoodoos at the Devil’s Garden on the way.
 It’s a really short pit stop that I’d highly recommend watching out for as you come down BLM 200.
 It will be on your right.

-Be forewarned that some of the cattle grates will cause you to bottom out, so drive over them carefully and always look to see if there’s an option for going around it, particularly on the turnoff road for the Jacob Hamblin Arch!
+Be forewarned that some of the cattle grates will cause you to bottom out.
+Drive over them carefully and always look to see if there’s an option for going around it, particularly on the turnoff road for the Jacob Hamblin Arch!